Please be advised of time changes for two of the TVO airings of Big Wind. The schedule indicates the following: Read the rest of this entry »

-Click to see the most recent list of turbines installed in or proposed for Ontario, Canada.
-All are as big or bigger than Toronto’s Ex Place turbine.
+To see the most recent list of turbines installed in or proposed for Ontario (Canada), click this link:

 Please leave a comment if you notice any errors or omissions.

 A larger version of this map can be found under Bruce County on the right.

 How Canadians can claim refunds for overpriced electronics: